Proposed collection; comment request.

 (iv) to submit evidence to traverse a rejection or objection on a basis not otherwise provided for (1.132).

 II.
 Method of Collection

-Electronically when using the USPTO online filing system EFS-Web, or by mail, facsimile, or hand delivery.
+The USPTO anticipates both electronic and paper submissions in this collection; electronically when using the USPTO online filing system EFS-Web, or by mail, facsimile, or hand delivery.

 OMB Number: 0651-0071.